-On this day in 2013, 64-year-old Diana Nyad becomes the first person to swim from Cuba to Florida without the use of a shark cage for protection.
+On September 2, 2013, 64-year-old Diana Nyad becomes the first person to swim from Cuba to Florida without the use of a shark cage for protection.
 Nyad completed the 110-mile swim from Havana to Key West, through the jellyfish-and shark-infested waters of the Straits of Florida, in approximately 53 hours.

 After three decades away from marathon swimming, Nyad decided to make another try at swimming from Cuba to Florida.
 She attempted the journey in August 2011, but had to end it after about 28 hours in the water, due to an extended asthma attack.
 Her third attempt, the following month, had to be aborted after about 41 hours due to venomous jellyfish stings.
 Nyad made a fourth bid in August 2012, but once again was forced to stop before reaching Key West due to storms and jellyfish stings.